layilin/SP23-33852/_annotations/book2.md

 59n.Ver.95 Mungoes.
 The mongoose refers to a small carnivore and member of the family *Herpestidae*.
 There are many different species of mongoose, all native to the Old World.
 The mongoose was purposefully introduced to the Caribbean and Pacific islands in the late twentieth century to try and exterminate the rat population.
 Because the mongoose also eats birds, amphibians, and reptiles, however, it is contributing to the destruction of local biodiversity on those islands and is now considered an invasive species.

 60.114 yellow thistle.
 Most likely *Argemone mexicana*, the seeds of which are purgative.
-Also known as the Mexican prickly poppy, native to Mexico and Central America.
+Also known as the Mexican prickly poppy; native to Mexico and Central America.

 60.116 mountain-dove.
 May refer to the Zenaida dove (*Zenaida aurita*), a bird native to the Caribbean.